thephpleague/url/4.0/components/host.md

 ### Countable and IteratorAggregate

 The class provides several methods to works with its labels.
 The class implements PHP's `Countable` and `IteratorAggregate` interfaces.
-This means that you can count the number of labels and use the `foreach` construct to iterate overs them.
+This means that you can count the number of labels and use the `foreach` construct to iterate over them.

 ~~~php
 $host = new Host('secure.example.com');